Last updated: June 18, 2026

 Common mistakes to avoid

-• Not asking about the adult AHCCCS limit.
-Adult dental coverage is not the same as child dental coverage.
+- Not asking about the adult limit.
+Adult AHCCCS dental is not the same as child dental coverage.

-• Assuming sliding fee means free.
-Sliding-fee clinics often charge based on income, but you should still ask for the amount.
+- Assuming sliding fee means free.
+Sliding-fee clinics often charge based on income, so ask for the amount.

-• Using only random online lists.
+- Using only random lists.
 Many dental lists are outdated.
 Confirm directly with the clinic or use official locators.

 If care is denied, delayed, or too expensive